taylorjg/Monads/README.md

  * Writer
  * ~~State~~
  * IO
+* Implement MonadPlus
 * Implement some monad transformers ?
  * MaybeT
  * ReaderT
  * WriterT
  * StateT
+* Documentation
-* Add XML Documentation comments ?
+ * Add XML Documentation comments
+ * Create Sandcastle documentation from the XML Documentation comments
+ * Make the Sandcastle documentation available via a gh-pages branch of this repo - like the [Flinq documentation](http://taylorjg.github.io/Flinq/)
+* Make MonadLib available as a NuGet package

 ## Links